-\begin{example} Let $Q$ be a hexagonal prism with $\widetilde{F}$ and $F$ as shown in Figure \ref{Fig_Blowdown}(a).
-Also $Q'$ and $F'$ be as in Figure \ref{Fig_Blowdown}(b) where $F \cong F'$ as a manifold with corners.
+\begin{example} Let $Q$ be a pentagonal prism with $\widetilde{F}$ and $F$ as shown in Figure \ref{Fig_Blowdown}(a).
+Also, $Q'$ and $F'$ be as in Figure \ref{Fig_Blowdown}(b) where $F \cong F'$ is a manifold with corners.
 The blowup of $Q'$ along $F'$ is $\widebar{Q'}$ in Figure \ref{Fig_Blowdown}(c), which is homeomorphic to $Q$ as a manifold with corners.
-So $Q'$ is a blowdown of $Q$ of the face $\widetilde{F}$ on $F$. \end{example}
+So $Q'$ is a blowdown of $Q$ of the facet $\widetilde{F}$ on $F$. \end{example}

-We note that a blowdown of a simple polytope may not be simple in general, see in Figure \ref{Fig_blowdown but not simple}.
+We note that a blowdown of a simple polytope may not be simple in general, see Figure \ref{Fig_blowdown but not simple}.
 However, the following lemma gives a criterion when a blowdown of a simple polytope is simple.